Temporary Skills Shortage visa Australia

-The TSS visa was introduced on 18 April 2017 to abolish and replace the Temporary Work (Skilled) visa (subclass 457 visa) in March 2018.
+The Temporary Skills Shortage visa Australia (TSS visa) is introduced on 18 April 2017 to abolish and replace the Australian temporary work visas (subclass 457 visa) by March 2018.

-The TSS visa programme will be comprised of a Short-Term stream of up to two years and a Medium-Term stream of up to four years and will support businesses in addressing genuine skill shortages in their workforce and will contain a number of safeguards which prioritise Australian workers;
+The TSS visa program will be comprised of a Short-Term stream of up to two years and a Medium-Term stream of up to four years and will support businesses in addressing genuine skill shortages in their workforce and will contain a number of safeguards which prioritize Australian workers;

 - four years after it is granted – if your occupation is listed on the Medium and Long term Strategic Skilled List (MLTSSL) Medium-Term Stream